 Great WhiteShark◊: One of the biggest and most well-known sharks in the world, just waiting for you to go swimming at Bondi Beach.

-Gummy Shark Generally the 'fish' part of Fish & Chips in Australia.
-Known as 'flake'.
+Gummy Shark Generally the "fish" part of "fish and chips" in Australia.
+Known as "flake".

 So another solution to these unwanted camels is selling them to countries that do want them.
 Such as Saudi Arabia.
 Yes, we sell camels to the Middle East, doncha love this country?